NegatioN/BattleRiteStats/_characters/oldur.md

       name: Recreate
       type: support
     - color: red
+      description: Time Bomb deals 2 bonus damage and also deals its damage to nearby enemies when it detonates.
+      icon: 1e376cc95b8550443b527db1234300bd
+      name: Shared Fate
+      type: offense
+    - color: yellow
+      description: Negating attacks with Time Bender reduces cooldown of Shifting Sands by [Float 3,Float 1.5,Float 0.75]s.
+      icon: a22c6c4bc967d4e48a44f0e87a93023e
+      name: Time Walker
+      type: mobility
+    winrate: '52.8'
+  - damage: '6.5'
+    disable: '0.7'
+    energy: '3.5'
+    num: 47
+    protection: '4.0'
+    skills:
+    - color: grey
+      description: Time Bomb reduces incoming healing by 20 and outgoing damage by 10.
+      icon: 1e376cc95b8550443b527db1234300bd
+      name: Dehydration
+      type: mixed
+    - color: green
+      description: Negating attacks with Time Bender grants you a Shield that absorbs up to [Float 16,Float 8,Float 4] damage for 3.5.
+Shield value is reduced for each negated attack.
+      icon: a22c6c4bc967d4e48a44f0e87a93023e
+      name: Drain
+      type: survival
+    - color: teal
+      description: Rejuvenate heals for an additional 15 of damage taken over its duration.
+Restores up to a maximum of 6 bonus health.
+      icon: 838ae06cda41a2544a1d2a528389d5b5
+      name: Renew
+      type: support
+    - color: red
+      description: Shifting Sands causes your next Sands of Time to deal 6 bonus damage and inflict Fading Snare for 1.
+      icon: 89c37320af892ae43b410f4d610d7ea8
+      name: Sandstorm
+      type: offense
+    - color: red
+      description: Time Bomb deals 2 bonus damage and also deals its damage to nearby enemies when it detonates.
+      icon: 1e376cc95b8550443b527db1234300bd
+      name: Shared Fate
+      type: offense
+    winrate: '55.3'
+  - damage: '6.0'
+    disable: '0.7'
+    energy: '3.4'
+    num: 39
+    protection: '3.4'
+    skills:
+    - color: grey
+      description: Time Bomb reduces incoming healing by 20 and outgoing damage by 10.
+      icon: 1e376cc95b8550443b527db1234300bd
+      name: Dehydration
+      type: mixed
+    - color: teal
+      description: Rejuvenate heals for an additional 15 of damage taken over its duration.
+Restores up to a maximum of 6 bonus health.
+      icon: 838ae06cda41a2544a1d2a528389d5b5
+      name: Renew
+      type: support
+    - color: red
+      description: Quicksand can be recast to throw Lesser Quicksand.
+It applies Time Bomb instead of consuming it.
+      icon: 35a1515e35b5104449dfa8802c5aa0e2
+      name: Sand Struck
+      type: offense
+    - color: red
+      description: Shifting Sands causes your next Sands of Time to deal 6 bonus damage and inflict Fading Snare for 1.
+      icon: 89c37320af892ae43b410f4d610d7ea8
+      name: Sandstorm
+      type: offense
+    - color: red
+      description: Time Bomb deals 2 bonus damage and also deals its damage to nearby enemies when it detonates.
+      icon: 1e376cc95b8550443b527db1234300bd
+      name: Shared Fate
+      type: offense
+    winrate: '56.4'
+  - damage: '6.5'
+    disable: '0.6'
+    energy: '3.8'
+    num: 38
+    protection: '4.0'
+    skills:
+    - color: grey
+      description: Time Bomb reduces incoming healing by 20 and outgoing damage by 10.
+      icon: 1e376cc95b8550443b527db1234300bd
+      name: Dehydration
+      type: mixed
+    - color: teal
+      description: Passing through an ally with Shifting Sands grants you and your ally a Shield that absorbs up to 14 damage for 3.\n
+      icon: 89c37320af892ae43b410f4d610d7ea8
+      name: Recreate
+      type: support
+    - color: teal
+      description: Rejuvenate heals for an additional 15 of damage taken over its duration.
+Restores up to a maximum of 6 bonus health.
+      icon: 838ae06cda41a2544a1d2a528389d5b5
+      name: Renew
+      type: support
+    - color: red
+      description: Quicksand can be recast to throw Lesser Quicksand.
+It applies Time Bomb instead of consuming it.
+      icon: 35a1515e35b5104449dfa8802c5aa0e2
+      name: Sand Struck
+      type: offense
+    - color: red
+      description: Time Bomb deals 2 bonus damage and also deals its damage to nearby enemies when it detonates.
+      icon: 1e376cc95b8550443b527db1234300bd
+      name: Shared Fate
+      type: offense
+    winrate: '60.5'
+  - damage: '6.8'
+    disable: '0.8'
+    energy: '4.1'
+    num: 38
+    protection: '5.0'
+    skills:
+    - color: grey
+      description: Time Bomb reduces incoming healing by 20 and outgoing damage by 10.
+      icon: 1e376cc95b8550443b527db1234300bd
+      name: Dehydration
+      type: mixed
+    - color: green
+      description: Negating attacks with Time Bender grants you a Shield that absorbs up to [Float 16,Float 8,Float 4] damage for 3.5.
+Shield value is reduced for each negated attack.
+      icon: a22c6c4bc967d4e48a44f0e87a93023e
+      name: Drain
+      type: survival
+    - color: teal
+      description: Passing through an ally with Shifting Sands grants you and your ally a Shield that absorbs up to 14 damage for 3.\n
+      icon: 89c37320af892ae43b410f4d610d7ea8
+      name: Recreate
+      type: support
+    - color: red
       description: Quicksand can be recast to throw Lesser Quicksand.
 It applies Time Bomb instead of consuming it.
       icon: 35a1515e35b5104449dfa8802c5aa0e2